 We certainly started our big fat travel adventure with a lot of energy.
 We packed so much into our first month of travel; driving from Paihia in the North Island all the way down to Queenstown in the South Island.

 We travelled by car, trains, boats, helicopters and planes.
 We saw glaciers, rainforests, mountains and volcanoes.
 We hiked, we jumped, we luged, we parachuted and we swam.
 Continue reading

-We kicked off our travel adventure with a month-long trip around New Zealand – here’s a breakdown of how much we spent there.
+We kicked off our travel adventure with a month-long trip around New Zealand.
+Here’s a breakdown of our New Zealand travel costs, from food and accommodation to activities and transport.
 Continue reading

 New Zealand was the first stop on our trip and it proved the perfect country to start our new life of travel.
 Here’s the lowdown on the best places we visited, our overall impressions of the country and some tips for backpacking around New Zealand.